sbstn-jmnz/julia-basics/README.md

-# Code along of Getting started in Julia
+# Code along of Getting started with Julia

+The recomended instalation is with the [jlenv](https://github.com/HiroakiMikami/jlenv) tool.
+A clone of rbenv for managing multiple versions on julia organized

 Files should run with the Julia compiler from the terminal.

 The basics folder covers